lmoncla/illumina_pipeline/README.md

 #### trinity_de_novo_assembly_mapped_reads_only
 A folder that contains the output files for Trinity when run using only mapped reads as input.
 The output contigs are in a file called Trinity.fasta and the restuls from sending those contigs to BLAST are contained in Trinity_BLAST_result.txt.

+#### coverage_norm_and_duplicate_read_removal
+This folder will contain all the results of analyses performed on data where duplicate reads have been removed or the coverage has been normalized.
+This folder will contain the mapping files (sam/bam) and variant call files (vcfs).
+Files that contain ".nodups" are ones in which duplicate reads were removed.
+Files that contain ".normalized.`coverage_value`x" are ones in which coverage was normalized to an average coverage of `coverage_value`.
+Output files that contain ".nodups.normalized.`coverage_value`x" are ones that had both duplicates removed, and then coverage normalized afterwards.
+Doing both is usually unnecessary, as often removing duplicate reads results in much less and more even coverage.

 #### sample.params
 a parameters file containing a summary of the commands you specified

+#### log_file.txt
+a log file containing the output that would have been printed to the screen from the programs that have been called.
+Will contain any errors, so this is a good place to start if you notice that you are missing a file that should have been generated, or there seem to be problems with your output.

 =======